ropensci/rvertnet/README.md

 Interface to the VertNet collections database.

-NOTE THAT THIS IS NOT PACKAGED YET, BUT YOU CAN STILL USE THE FUNCTIONS OF COURSE.

 See the Wiki for examples of use cases for functions.

 VertNet API documentation here: